znobrega/znobrega/README.md

 ### About Me :speech_balloon:

 Computer Science student at Federal University of Paraiba, framework agnostic, open-minded and a fast learner software engineer.
 Experiences with web and mobile development with emphasis on backend focused on Golang and Node.js.
-Currently I'm Software Engineer at [Dock](https://dock.tech/).
+Currently I'm Software Engineer at [Mercado Livre](https://www.mercadolivre.com.br/).

 ## Languages and Tecnologies